Core Value: Replenish

 After decades of relying exclusively on recycling to reduce waste to landfill, the world has had to admit to itself that system is not sufficient, and in some cases has broken down completely.

 “Of the 8.3 billion metric tons of plastic that has been produced, 6.3 billion metric tons has become plastic waste.
 Of that, only nine percent has been recycled.
 The vast majority—79 percent—is accumulating in landfills or sloughing off in the natural environment as litter.”National Geographic, “You Can’t Manage What You Don’t Measure, 2018

 The EPA estimates that 40% of the waste we dump into U.S. landfills could instead be diverted to composting facilities.
 That is almost half of what we send to landfill annually!
-Fortunately, more and more nation’s agree: establishing a global composting infrastructure is central to waste management that makes sense.
+Fortunately, it has finally become clear that establishing a global composting infrastructure is central to waste management that makes sense.

 - Diverting organic matter from landfill significantly reduces methane production at landfill sites.

 - Spraying compost can replenish 100 years worth of topsoil in one year.